Do you run promotions in your salon?

 Designing An Attractive Salon Service Package

 Let’s start by designing your offer package.
 There’s a big difference between offering an attractive package vs. discounting a service.
-Unfortunately, I see too often that salons who run just discount promotions.
-Often on their core services, like “get 15% discount on your next haircut”.
+Unfortunately, I see too often that salons run just discount promotions.
+Often on their core services, like “get a 15% discount on your next haircut”.
 Try to avoid this.
 Discounting your core services undermines your regular price list.

 Don’t give a way discount, give more value..
 People value experiential rewards higher than monetary rewards.
 And it doesn’t undermine your regular price list.